miklevin/MikeLev.in/_posts/2024-11-03-api-enabling-llm-ghost.md

-***Insert apple into task using json!***... (in the voice of Captain Picard to the tune of "there are four lights")&#151; and **\*BAM**\*, an apple appears in task-list resulting from a just-trained-on-JSON Syntax LLM answering... well, with some JSON that causes the insert to occur.
+***Insert apple into task using json!***... (in the voice of Captain Picard to the tune of "there are four lights")&#151; and **\*BAM**\*, an apple appears in task-list resulting from a just-trained-on an JSON-api-syntax LLM answering... well, with some JSON that causes the insert to occur.
 Like magic.

 In other words, we've done it!
 After a bit of wrestling with HTMX, we finally turned our proof of concept into a minimum viable product.
 My first version